Daskiworks/ghwatch/README.md

   so you see all necessary details and performs distinct actions (eg. reply in discussions etc.) directly.
 * Shows list of repositories some notifications are available for, together with notifications count
 * Notifications filtering by repository
-* Context menu to Unsubscribe from selected notification thread, given notification is marked as read also - **improved in 1.13**
+* Context menu to Unsubscribe from selected notification thread, given notification is marked as read also
 * Mark all unread notifications as read by one action
 * Mark all unread notifications from selected repository as read by one action
 * Manually refresh unread notifications list from server